src-d/engine-deprecated/README.md

 # You can also provide a path
 srcd init /home/user/replace/path/
 ```
-**Note:** Ensure that you initialize the source{d} engine everytime you want to process a new repository.
-Because source{d} engine does not automatically detect the changes in the `init` folder.
+**Note:** Ensure that you initialize source{d} Engine every time you want to process a new repository.
+Changes in the `init` working directory are not detected automatically.

 #### 4. Explore the source{d} Engine